jkd28/jkd28.github.io/_posts/2017-1-31-EXIF-Viewer.md

 You can view my code for this project [here](EXIF-Viewer-Code.html "EXIF Viewer Code")

 All-in-all, this project was not horribly difficult; however, I did gain a better understanding of the C language.
-The main challenges were in figuring out the exact layout of the TIFF tags and correctly gatherin the EXIF information as a whole.
+The main challenges were in figuring out the exact layout of the TIFF tags and correctly gathering the EXIF information as a whole while using a programming language that was new to me.
 These challenges were relatively easy to overcome through testing and reading documentation provided by my instructor.